okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/UserApi.md

 # **AddAllAppsAsTargetToRole**
 > void AddAllAppsAsTargetToRole (string userId, string roleId)

-Add All Apps as Target to Role
+Assign all Apps as Target to Role

-Success
+Assign all Apps as Target to Role

 ### Example
 ```csharp